ERS provides information on a range of farm labor issues, including:

 - Census of Agriculture

 Every 5 years (years ending in 2 or 7), NASS conducts a full census of every farm in the country.
-Published results include national, State, and county-level tables on myriad topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
+Published statistics include national, State, and county-level tables on many topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
 Information on total employment (a simple head count, not adjusted for full-year or full-time equivalency) and labor expenditures (including contract labor) is also available.
 Again, almost no demographic information on the hired farm work force is collected.
 The Census is described here.
-Published tables from the 2012 Census are here.
-Results can also be obtained via NASS Quickstats.
+Published tables from the 2017 Census are here.
+Data can also be obtained via NASS Quickstats.